runpod/runpod-python/docs/serverless/worker-utils.md

 ## Cleanup Utility (rp_cleanup.py)

 The cleanup utility provides a `clean` function to remove specified folders and files after a job is completed.
 By default, it removes the `input_objects`, `output_objects`, and `job_files` folders, as well as the `output.zip` file.
 You can also provide an optional list of folders to be removed.

-## Download Utility (rp_download.py)

-The download utility provides functions to download files or objects from given URLs.
-The `download_input_objects` function takes a list of object locations (URLs) and downloads them into a temporary directory called `input_objects`.
-The `file` function downloads a single file from a given URL and saves it with a random name.
-If the downloaded file is a zip file, it is extracted into a directory with the same name.